RobertMyles/riscoBrasil/README.md

 ```

-### Examples

-riscoBrasil is ideal for simple time series, particularly with ARIMA-style models that posit that the values of a time-series
+These data are then ideal for time series analysis, particularly with ARIMA-style models that posit that the values of a time-series
 are explained mostly by their past values.